janko/janko.io/_posts/2016-07-11-shrine-meets-transloadit.md

 attachments library needs to be flexible enough to support implementing this kind of flow.

-Luckily, Shrine's [plugin system] enables us to easily extend any part of Shrine, allowing us to add Transloadit-specific methods and intercept default actions.
+Luckily, Shrine's [plugin system] allows us to easily extend any part of Shrine, enabling us to add Transloadit-specific methods and intercept default actions.
 Using this and Transloadit's [Ruby SDK], I created **[shrine-transloadit]**.